Energy Balance of a Bose Gas in Curved Spacetime: Continuity and Euler Equations

 It is important to mention that $v_\mu$ is not a 4-vector strictly speaking.
-We also stress that we are working in a frame in which the contribution of the rest mass energy has been subtracted from the quadrivelocity.
-In terms of $v_\mu$, the continuity and quantum Hamilton-Jacobi equations \eqref{GP:imag:J} and \eqref{GP:real:J} become
+We also stress that we are working in a frame in which the contribution of the rest-mass energy has been subtracted from the 4-velocity.
+In terms of $v_\mu$, the continuity and quantum Hamilton-Jacobi equations~(\ref{GP:imag:J}) and~(\ref{GP:real:J}) become

-Equation~\eqref{eq:n1} governs the evolution of the density of the boson gas whilst Eq.~\eqref{eq:n2} governs the evolution of its phase.
+Equation~(\ref{eq:n1}) governs the evolution of the density of the boson gas whilst~(\ref{eq:n2}) governs the evolution of its phase.